dukeofharen/httplaceholder/docs/INSTALL.md

 # Installation

 This page contains information about installing HttPlaceholder in several different ways and on several different operating systems.
 To get started, learn more about configuring the application or just curious about some samples, read [this](GETTING-STARTED.md), [this](CONFIG.md)  and [this](SAMPLES.md).

-## Dotnet global tool
+## ⚙ Dotnet global tool (cross platform)

 Make sure you have installed the correct .NET Core SDK for your OS (see https://dotnet.microsoft.com/download).
 When the .NET Core SDK is installed, run `dotnet install --global httplaceholder` to install HttPlaceholder.

-## Linux
+## 🐧 Linux

 To install HttPlaceholder on Linux, run the following command in your terminal (make sure you're running as administrator):